alexbelgium/hassio-addons/README.md

 ## &#10003; Web hosting

 - [Grav](grav/) ![smb][smb-shield] : Fast, Simple, and Flexible, file-based Web-platform
-- [Mealie](mealie/) : Mealie is a self hosted recipe manager and meal planner with a RestAPI backend and a reactive frontend application built in Vue for a pleasant user experience for the whole family.
-This addon is based on the docker image from hay-kot.
 - [Resioliosync](resiolosync/) ![smb][smb-shield]: Self-hosted file share and collaboration platform on the Web (dev by @TyjTyj)

 [//]: # "ADDONLIST_END"